How to become a watch or clock repairer

 You could take training through the British Horological Institute.
 They offer short courses for beginners along with more advanced qualifications.

-You can also study for a professional qualification on the Watchmaker Training Programme at The British School of Watchmaking.
+You can study for a professional qualification on the Watchmaker Training Programme at The British School of Watchmaking.

 More Information